 Ahwahnee Hotel - Pierdest / Shutterstock

 “America the Beautiful.”
-The classic patriotic song was written by Katharine Lee Bates and composed by church organist and choirmaster Samuel A. Ward is synonymous with the majestic landscape of the United States.
+The classic patriotic song written by Katharine Lee Bates and composed by church organist and choirmaster Samuel A. Ward is synonymous with the majestic landscape of the United States.
 The song references amber waves of grain, purple mountain majesties and the fruited plains to lyricize the country’s picturesque landmarks.
 But America’s national parks are perhaps the most breath-taking places that show the diverse wildlife that thrives here.
 From Zion National Park’s red-hued sandstone canyon to the granite monolith of Half Dome at Yosemite National Park, there is so much to discover in the best national parks across the country.

 For iconic places to stay on your visit to these parks, we sourced a selection of both charming—and chill—accommodations for a range of travelers including low-key campers and well-heeled glampers.
 And when planning your next outdoorsy vacay, remember that national parks across the country have had many accounts of wildlife wandering closer than normal due to COVID-19, so drive slowly on the roads, tread carefully on trailheads and help protect these natural environments by leaving nothing behind.